henriquekrah1/Instagram-Post-Downloader/README.md

   - **Temporary fix:** Run the script **without logging in** and try downloading public posts.
 - **Private account posts require login**, but this feature may not work correctly at the moment.
 - **Username retrieval may fail**, causing images to be saved under **unknown_user**.
+- Only works for actual posts, but not for videos

 ## 📜 License
 This project is **open-source**.
 Feel free to contribute!